jch00oo/CAA-Data-Analysis-Project/README.md

   print("[*] Total URLs extracted:", len(urls))
 ```

-There does seem to be a positive relationship between total number of links clicked and URLS included; for every additional URL included, I can expect about 3.5 more clicks for a newsletter.
+There does seem to be a positive relationship between total number of links clicked and URLS included; for every additional URL included, we can expect about 3.5 more clicks for a newsletter.

 ![Screen Shot 2020-12-03 at 3 18 08 PM](https://user-images.githubusercontent.com/70298391/101100108-cc9c2700-357a-11eb-84c9-66256490a7af.png)

-Then, I divided subscribers into three groups -- young, mid, and old -- based the CAA membership type as well as looking at the distribution of ages and dividing them accordingly:
+Then, we divided subscribers into three groups -- young, mid, and old -- based the CAA membership type as well as looking at the distribution of ages and dividing them accordingly:

 | Group       | Birth year range  |
 | ------------- |:-------------:|